JawadPy/flask-tokyo/README.md

 ## Edit
-All you have to do is just edit `config.yaml` file, replace the orginal text & data with yours.
+All you have to do is just edit `config.yaml` file, replace the orginal text & data with yours. for the images, you have to follow the path `tree/main/static/img`.

 ## Run